Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Statically and rotating ordered phases: Goldstone modes and low lying excitations

 see Fig.~\ref{fig:dispersions}.
 The linear scaling of the real part of the dispersion in momentum space will manifest as spherical propagation of excitations at constant velocity $v$, whereas the dissipative part will lead to diffusive decay in real space around the mean position $|\vecx|=vt$.
 This is also seen by inspecting the correlation function in $(\vecq,t)$ space

-Hence, there is no unique dynamical $z$ exponent: the lifetime of a critical fluctuation scales as $\tau_d\sim q^{-2}$ at the \ac{CEP}, and its oscillation period in momentum space as $\tau_c\sim q$.
+Hence, there is no unique dynamical $z$ exponent: the lifetime of a critical fluctuation scales as $\tau_d\sim q^{-2}$ at the \ac{CEP}, and its oscillation period in momentum space as $\tau_c\sim q^{-1}$.
 These two scaling behaviors coexist, controlling different properties of the dynamics of excitations, and inhibit the existence of a homogeneous scaling solution of the action and a true scale invariance of correlation functions even at the Gaussian fixed point \footnote{ One may then be tempted to keep only the lowest order power in momenta in the dispersion~\eqref{eq:CritDisp} arriving at a dynamical exponent $z=1$.
 This would amount to neglecting the damping term $Z$ in Eq.~\eqref{eq:S0GoldstoneStat}.
-This is non-physical, because the system would only receive energy from the noise without dissipation, and thus would heat up to an infinite temperature state.
+This is non-physical, because the system would only receive energy from the noise without any dissipation.
 More formally, Eq.~\eqref{eq:Gkqt} would be infinite for $Z \to 0$.
 We are thus forced to keep the lowest power in momenta for both imaginary and real part of the dispersions.
-This has to be contrasted with the quantum case, where there is no dissipation but where also the noise vanishes as $|\omega|\rightarrow0$.
-On the contrary, with $z=2$, only the envelope of correlation functions is invariant because the sinusoidal function are oscillating more and more rapidly for $q t^2$ fixed and $q \to 0$, $t\to \infty$.
-With $z=2$, $v$ has, at least in the oscillating terms, mass dimension one, and we will see that indeed $\delta/v^2$ will enter renormalization corrections.}.
+This has to be contrasted with the quantum case, where there is no dissipation but where also the noise vanishes as $|\omega|\rightarrow0$. }.